 Modern pain management is multimodal

 We don't rely on a single painkiller.
-Instead, we combine several medications and techniques: a long-acting local anesthetic block before surgery, NSAIDs (ibuprofen-class drugs), acetaminophen, mild opioids (typically only for the first few days), and physical therapy exercises that actually reduce pain over time by improving function.
+Instead, we combine several medications and techniques: a long-acting local anesthetic block before surgery, anti-inflammatory medications, pain relievers, and mild opioids as prescribed by your surgeon (typically only for the first few days), and physical therapy exercises that actually reduce pain over time by improving function.

 Most patients report that their pain the first 24 hours after surgery is 4 to 6 out of 10—uncomfortable, but manageable.
 Within a week, many patients are off opioids entirely.
 Within 2 weeks, most patients are doing basic walking and light activities.